AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/personalization/contexthub-segmentation.md

 ## Editor do segmento  {#segment-editor}

 <!--The **Segment Editor** lets you easily modify a segment.
 To edit a segment, select a segment in the [list of segments](/help/sites-administering/segmentation.md#accessing-segments) and click the **Edit** button.-->
-A variável **Editor de segmentos** O permite modificar facilmente um segmento.
+O **Editor de segmentos** permite modificar facilmente um segmento.
 Para editar um segmento, selecione-o na lista de segmentos e clique no botão **Editar**.

 ![Editor de segmento](../assets/contexthub-segment-editor.png)